The Interchain Ecosystem

 - There is no way for objects in the memory to be discovered just by going through the composed objects of others.

 - The only way to have references to objects or to access services is to have been passed the relevant object references.

-The default consensus mechanism available when developing with the SDK is the Tendermint Core (opens new window).
+The default consensus mechanism available when developing with the SDK is CometBFT, which is based on Tendermint Core (opens new window).

 # The Inter-Blockchain Communication Protocol

 The Inter-Blockchain Communication Protocol (IBC) (opens new window) is the basis for interoperability in the Interchain.
 It leverages the instant finality of Tendermint to allow for the transfer of value (token transfers) and communication between heterogeneous chains.
 Blockchains with different applications and architecture specifications become interoperable whether or not they share a validator set.

 Without IBC, the interoperability of heterogeneous chains is difficult to achieve because they may implement the consensus, networking, and application layers in different ways.
 As soon as a blockchain is compatible with IBC, it becomes interoperable with other blockchains.

 The Interchain implements a modular architecture with two blockchain classes: hubs and zones.

 Zones are heterogeneous blockchains carrying out the authentication of accounts and transactions, the creation and distribution of tokens, and the execution of changes to the chain.
 Hubs are blockchains designed to connect the so-called zones.
 Once a zone connects to a hub through an IBC connection, it gets automatic access to the other zones connected to that hub.
 At this point, data and value can be sent and received between the zones without risk of, for example, double-spending tokens.
 This helps reduce the number of chain-to-chain connections that need to be established for interoperability.